 Strolling through the Zones

 The finale, like previous years, is of course, the fireworks.
 And like previous years, crowds were already gathering around the man-made lake half an hour before show time.
 With everywhere still wet from the rain, it was a little unpleasant waiting among so many people.
 Worse, the only decent place I managed to get was next to the smoking corner.
 Thankfully, the fiery display more than made up for the wait.
 It was a little short, five minutes or so I think.
-But it was a befitting end to the evening.
+But it was a befitting end to USS’ Santa’s All-Star Christmas.

-This is ritual-within-a-ritual of mine.
+Yet another ritual-within-a-ritual of mine.
 I always buy a souvenir from the shop in the Ancient Egypt zone whenever I visit.
 Prices seem to have dropped this year, so I bought two this time.
 The smaller one is Bastet, the Egyptian Cat Goddess.
 The larger figurine is Jiboshin Isis.
 Mother of Horus the Sky God.
 The real Isis, that is, not the murderous band of brigands still rampaging around the world.
 My Christmas wish for this year.
 Let humanity be rid of those monsters in 2017.
-For good.
+For good too.
 May peace and empathy be the guiding light of our world.
 Not warfare and strife, which have never proven to work.